UA-116710977-1

 1.5 lbs fresh, organic chicken breast (about 2 large) 1/3 cup dry sherry pinch of sea salt and freshly ground pepper water to cover Place the chicken breasts in a glass bowl or glass pie plate.
 Pour the sherry over and then add enough water to cover.
 Sprinkle with the salt and pepper.
 Cover tightly with plastic wrap and microwave on high for 6 minutes.
 Let cool, covered, until cooked through.
 Save the 'stock' for another time.
 Cut into 1/2 inch chunks and place in a mixing bowl.
 Add: 20 green grapes, halved or quartered if they are really big 1 rib celery, sliced thinly 4 green onions, sliced thinly 3 T fresh tarragon, chopped 1 cup Best Foods mayo or more if desired sea salt and freshly ground pepper to taste Top with: 1/2 cup toasted, sliced almonds Serve on a bed of fresh arugula or mixed lettuces tossed with lemon juice, salt and pepper.
 Garnish with fresh fruits.
 The idea of this salad is to keep the ingredients 'all green' so adding a fresh pear, cut into chunks, would be wonderful!
 Sprinkle with some good crumbled blue cheese for a different taste direction, yum!
 Add a 1/4 t curry powder to the mayo if you are so inspired.
 Due to C-19, we have all been cooking more than ever lately.
 I am trying my best not to go to the store too frequently so I'm keeping certain food items on hand so that I can always whip up something to eat that is yummy, nutritious and comforting.
 This tomato soup is one of those things that is easy to make and reminds me of home, family and all things I love.
 Keep a large can of tomatoes, a large container of chicken or veggie stock, a few onions and garlic in your pantry, carrots, parsley and celery in your fridge and you will have the makings for so many wonderful dishes.
 I always have butter or olive oil and some half and half for my coffee on hand so other than that, make sure you have some bread and cheddar cheese on hand for that ubiquitous grilled cheese to make the memory complete!
 Simply Easy, Tomato Soup

 2 T butter or olive oil I carrot 1 stalk celery 1 large clove of garlic I onion, yellow or white, even red is fine salt and pepper 4 C chicken or veggie stock (preferably homemade) 1 35 oz can of peeled tomatoes and the juice 2 T fresh parsley or whatever fresh herb you have on hand or In the garden 1 C half and half (optional) Melt the butter or oil in a small stock pot over medium-high heat.
 Add the carrot, celery, garlic and onion, a pinch of salt and a grind of pepper and cook until sightly browned, stirring frequently.
 Add the tomatoes and stock and cook for 30-45 minutes to blend the flavors.
 Purée with a hand blender until smooth.
 Add the parsley and half and half, if using.
 Check seasonings.
 Eat with a grilled cheddar cheese sandwich, on the side or cut into small "croutons" to add to the soup.
-Freeze the extra…if there is any.
-Knowing how much I LOVE roasted chicken, a very good friend sent me this recipe last week in the hopes that I would make it for him, not very sneaky, but effective!
-I loved the idea of the lemon zest, garlic and tarragon with the chicken and I thought that the orzo was an interesting and yummy sounding addition - especially since it cooks all in one pot!
-It was so delicious and easy and once it's in the oven you are pretty much done.
-Great for entertaining or a weekday dinner too, comfort food at it's finest.
-Inspired by a recipe from one of my favorite chefs, Nigella Lawson.
-One Dish Chicken + Lemon + Orzo
+Freeze the extra…if there is any. |

 Cheers!As a caterer for over 30 years, I have established a reputation for consistently creating original menus inspired by the occasion and the season, presenting them with an ease and elegance uniquely my own.
 Fresh, locally-sourced ingredients are the basis of my creative “from scratch” menus, which range from the classically elegant to rustic and whimsical.
 Categories